awards and honors

 Medaille

-Personal commitment in important positions contributed to the work of the Food Chemical Society or who have promoted the profession of food chemist through their work.
-The awardee is determined by the Board of the LChG.
-The medal is awarded at the festive session of the annual Food Chemistry Days.
+personal commitment in important positions in the work of the Food Chemistry Society or who have promoted the profession of food chemists through their work.
+The awardee is chosen by the Board of the LChG.
+The medal is awarded at the gala meeting of the annual Food Chemistry Days.

-Prof. Dr. Adolf Juckenack (1870 – 1939) was founded.
-After being awarded almost annually, the medal has been awarded every two years since 2016 (resolution of the LChG board on December 3rd, 2016).
+Prof. Dr. Adolf Juckenack (1870 – 1939) was the founder of the medal.
+After being awarded almost every year, the medal has been awarded every two years since 2016 (decision of the LChG board on December 3, 2016).

-The following personalities received the Adolf Juckenack Medal (title, place and time of award):
+The following personalities received the Adolf Juckenack Medal (title and place and date of award):

 2022